Intertwine Alliance Equity & Inclusion Strategy

 - Beginning a broader effort to prioritize equity as an issue for our sector

 The Alliance strives to further grow our equity work, knowing that equity is not a project that can be completed through a check list, but rather is an ongoing and evolving process.
-The next phase of our equity work will build on what we learned from the first phase.
+The next phase of our equity work will build on what we learned from previous work.

 Internal Alliance Efforts